amitjoy/aspecio/README.md

 While Aspecio's internal weaving code could be interesting to plug into other Dependency Injection frameworks, it currently supports OSGi R7 exclusively out of the box.

-Aspecio works with OSGi services and can weave almost any _willing_ OSGi service.
+Aspecio works with OSGi services and can weave any _willing_ OSGi service.

 Aspecio works with any service scope, `singleton`, `bundle` and `prototype` and will only create as many instances as expected.
 In case of service frameworks using the `bundle` scope to make service creation lazy (such as Declarative Services), but still having effectively `singleton` services, Aspecio will make sure each service instance has precisely one proxy instance.